 Bachelor of Science Programs

 Two program options exist within the Civil Engineering degree that allow students to do in-depth studies in the specialized areas of environmental engineering or construction engineering and management.
 Both of these degree options have modified curricula that meet BSCE requirements and also provide a concentration in the option.
 Students who complete either option receive a BSCE degree in civil engineering with that option designated on their transcript.
+Please note, the environmental engineering option is being phased out with implementation of the Bachelor of Science in Environmental Engineering degree program.

 Bachelor of Science Program Options